 Ultram is a prescription pain medication used to relieve moderate to moderately severe pain.
 It may be prescribed to help people with migraine to relieve their pain.
 Ultram is an opiate agonist and is believed to work on opioid receptors in the central nervous system.
+In addition to central opiate receptor agonist activity, tramadol also inhibits norepinephrine and serotonin reuptake inhibition in the central nervous system.
 This is thought to decrease the brain’s perception of pain, while increasing a person’s tolerance for pain.

 Response from the community: Was Ultram effective in relieving your migraine symptoms?

 We’ve asked community members how effective they felt Ultram was in relieving their migraine symptoms.
 Many people (31%) responded that Ultram reduced their symptoms significantly, and it eliminated all symptoms for 13% of respondents.
 However, 22% experienced no relief with Ultram, and another 20% said the medication only slightly eased their migraine symptoms.

 Was Ultram (tramadol) effective in relieving your migraine symptoms?(2,284 total votes)

 - Not at all (22% | 505 Votes)

 - Slightly eased symptoms (20% | 466 Votes)

 - Cut symptoms in half (14% | 311 Votes)